ASRA8696/CD-Nozzle-Suite---OpenFOAM/README.md

-# CD-Nozzle-Suite---OpenFOAM
+# CD-Nozzle-Suite-OpenFOAM
-A complete CD Nozzle suite in OpenFOAM to parameterize supersonic nozzle design using sturctured blockMeshDict utility for flow analysis
+A complete CD Nozzle suite in OpenFOAM to parameterize supersonic nozzle designs using sturctured blockMeshDict utility for compressible flow analysis